 The V-IPU management software consists of the following components:

-V-IPU agents: Agents reside on each IPU-Machine in an IPU system.
+V-IPU agents: Agents reside on each IPU-Machine in a Pod.
 They implement API end-points for managing the IPUs, exporting application-monitoring metrics and the server-side component of IPUoF that talks to the Poplar runtime.

 V-IPU controller: The V-IPU controller, called